cropsinsilico/yggdrasil/README.md

 The CiS framework provides support for combining scientific models written in different programming languages.
-To combine two models, modelers add simple communications interfaces to the model code and provide simple declarative specification files that identfy the models that should be run and the inputs and outputs those models expect.
+To combine two models, modelers add communications interfaces to the model code and provide declarative specification files that identfy the models that should be run and the inputs and outputs those models expect.